 Move over cherry and mixed berry; consumers will seek more holistic and health-conscience beverages in 2020 with unusual fruit flavor profiles.
 Some examples include prickly pear cactus, bergamot orange, makrut lime, pomelo and yuzu, according to Benchmark, a global hospitality company.
 Sparkling waters featuring these and other flavors will continue to explode in popularity due to their ability to satisfy cravings for carbonated beverages without high sugar content or artificial sweeteners.

 What seems unavoidable is that more coffee, tea, energy drinks, alcoholic beverages and RTD beverages that incorporate CBD oil into their formulations will fill shelves.
 These infused beverages are showing up with increasing frequency and becoming a force to be reckoned with.
 While the health benefits of CBD are up for debate (Mail this link), protein-rich beverages made with whey protein (Mail this link) have proven health benefits and will continue to fill convenience and grocery store shelves in 2020.

 Tips for Food Formulators

 Removing questionable ingredients from formulations requires new formulations and possibly different processing equipment and regulation compliance.
-These factors combined with the volatile pricing structures of traditional ingredients, such as dairy and eggs, makes the switch cost prohibitive, and manufacturers will need to look for consumer-friendly, natural alternatives that won’t compromise flavor or texture.
+These factors combined with the volatile pricing structures of traditional ingredients, such as dairy and eggs, makes the switch cost prohibitive, and manufacturers will need to look for consumer-friendly, natural alternatives (Mail this link) that won’t compromise flavor or texture.